MicrosoftDocs/azure-docs/articles/healthcare-apis/healthcare-apis-quickstart.md

 ## Next steps

-Now that the workspace is created, you can:
+Now that the workspace is created, you can do the following:

 >[!div class="nextstepaction"]
 >[Deploy FHIR service](./../healthcare-apis/fhir/fhir-portal-quickstart.md)